freshworks/crayons/packages/crayons-core/src/components/form/readme.md

 }
 ```

-### Disable form fields
+## Disable form fields

 In a `Dynamic form` To disable any form field set `editable` to `false` in the form schema.
 You will not be able to set a value dynamically to the disabled form field.
-Set the value via `initialValues`.
+Instead set the value via `initialValues`.
 In a `Static form` set `disabled` attribute on the `fw-form-control` to disable the form field.

 ## Usage Dynamic Form